theo0x0/hexagon/paper.md

 #### 3.3.2 Proof of Stake

+Alternative consensus mechanisms like Ethereum need you to hold the chain's native coin and make a translation that submits your resources to run a validator.
+This is an example of a consensus where you should spend much more resources than you would have to pay for validator computation hardware itself.
+This means that your rewards are much less compared to what you spent (staked / frozen coins).
+Also, the network needs to pay much more for security, because the security protocol needs a lot of capital.
+This is approached by staking rewards in percents of your total stake.
+Because otherwise people with the money will move them from validator staking to other places with more attractable income rates.

-Alternative consensus like Ethereum however need you to hold chain's native coin and make a translation that  submits your resources.
-That means the platform has control over new and existing validators, by controlling the coin value and flow, transaction mechanisms and policies over which they can only be withdrawn from staking.
-At the same time ASICs do not have constant price as well and are more volatile than GPUs, but while eth earns you 4% APY which would require ~17 years to have rewards equal to your stake amount, ASICs need ~2 years to cover the costs of buying them.
-And you don’t need anyone’s approval to buy or sell your ASICs.
+Another disadvantage is that the platform has control over new and existing validators, by controlling the coin value and flow, transaction mechanisms and policies over which they can only be withdrawn from staking.

-Hexagon will be using a PoS mechanism to have economic functionality that will be described later.
-Each node on Hexagon has an auto upgrade mechanism (e.g. automated git), but what to pull is decided over coin voting.
-This removes the need for node operators to trust any third party and adds the second source of value to the coin.

-Also, what hexagon does differently is limiting the number of (full) nodes, therefore allowing users to verify the consensus by using software running locally without calling one trusted party.
-This solves the scalability issue so that the network would only have nodes that can afford more powerful hardware.
-Each validator knows who the current members of the consensus are and can provide clear data about it to the users.

 #### 3.3.3 Governance

 Compared to other blockchains, they have  governance either delegated to some other entity where miners/stakers have no decision-making  power, or it is decided by voting.
 In the first case (even if you have multiple clients) when you have a network split due to a disagreement, both sides get damaged, but the most popular side survives and takes almost all what this chain achieved from the beginning.
 For example, you can look at Ethereum vs Ethereum Classic or Bitcoin vs Litecoin.
 The opposition side is always very much smaller and not replacing the original chain with popularity or trust.
 Even when a network splits in two,  it’s  very hard to organize a dozen other different clients in the second alternative network to keep operating and have a sustainable user base.

-Hexagon takes the second approach with on chain voting but takes it to the lower level where your vote decides on what client version you’re staying.
-Where after voting ends you decide on what version you stay organizing a separate chain with who made the same decision, i.e. auto fork.
-This would be impossible or very hard to make smart contracts or rollups if we didn’t have a separate chain.
+Other blockchains governance voting is decided on their number of tokens, but when tokenomics is inflationary, they need to be stored at a place where you would have yield on them, usually it’s validator’s staking.

 ### 3.4 Tokenomics